-The butterfly peacock bass found in South Florida Cichla ocellaris is similar to its larger amazon counterpart the Cichla temensis.
-But in which way? simply they both love to blow up topwater lures.
-Fishing for the larger species found in the amazon the most popular lures are large topwater plugs.
+The butterfly peacock bass found in South Florida Cichla ocellaris is similar to its larger amazon counterpart, the Cichla temensis.
+But in which way?
+Simply they both love to blow up topwater lures.
+Fishing for the larger species found in the Amazon, the most popular baits are large topwater plugs.

 Why is the hard swim bait effective for Peacock bass?

-They are a great search lure when I am not sure that a new body of water that I am fishing has peacock bass I normally throw a hard swimbait.
+The swimbait is an excellent search lure for peacock bass.
+When I am not sure that a new body of water that I am fishing has peacock bass, I usually throw a hard swimbait.
 Both of these swimbaits work well for me.
 The catch co Mike Bucca’s Baby Bull shad 3.75” swimbait and the Truscend 3.9″ lure kit.

-They have a great action to them when they are jointed, they cut threw the water great and I can fish it a variety of different ways.
+They have a significant action when they are jointed; they cut threw the water tremendously, and I can fish it in various ways.
 For Peacock bass, you do not want to reel back lures at a slow pace.
-I like to rip them at high speeds, if you think it’s too fast, well it is not.
+I like to rip them at high speeds; if you think it’s too fast, well, it is not.

 The butterfly peacock bass is a speed demon and will catch up to a lure very quickly.
-The second way I like fishing a hard swimbait is casting it out parallel to the bank and ripping it very fast then pause, I get some monster hits using this method, very effective.
+The second way I like fishing a hard swimbait is to cast it out parallel to the bank and to rip it very fast, then pause; I get some monster hits using this method, which is very effective.

-When fishing for Florida peacock bass simply the soft swimbait does not last.
+When fishing for Florida peacock bass, simply the soft swimbait does not last.
 These fish are freight trains and tax your lures.
-I do not enjoy catching a nice peacock and then the soft plastic swimbait normally gets all ripped up.
+I do not enjoy catching a lovely peacock, and then the soft plastic swimbait gets typically all ripped up.
 In my opinion, it’s not very cost-effective.

-That is why I think the jointed swimbait is a great lure for butterfly peacock bass.
+That is why I think the jointed swimbait is an excellent lure for butterfly peacock bass.